 Advertisements

-Kotopoulo me Patates – Juicy Greek Roast Chicken and Potatoes
+Kotopoulo me Patates – Greek Roast Chicken and Potatoes

 After over a year of posting recipes, and mainly Greek ones, I have come to realize something.
 I have not posted what is the most commonly eaten dish in Greece.
-It is roast chicken with potatoes.
+Kotopoulo me patates is one of the most traditional Greek home-cooked meals, with chicken and potatoes roasted together in lemon, garlic, olive oil, and herbs.

 Every yiayia and mom makes Kotopoulo me Patates.
 Often.